 Like many construction projects you may have an easier time finding a qualified installer on short notice in the winter months as opposed to the busy summer season.

 Diagonal and curved walls take much longer, and create more waste, so costs more then the material and labor end.
 If you are installing a bunch of little rooms and hallways, expect to pay a bit more per square foot then if you are installing a large open room.
 How many areas they are connected to doesn't increase the square foot cost, but each transition does add a cost.
 Some installers will charge per transition, or if there is just 1 or 2, not charge at all.
-If there are multiple transitions that need to be installed, be sure to ask if they charge extra for installing them, and if you do not have the transitions yet, ask if the installer can provide them.
+If there are multiple transitions that need to be installed, be sure to ask if they charge extra for installing them or if it is included in the quote, and if you do not have the transitions yet, ask if the installer can provide them.
 Often the supply store the installer deals with will have a greater selection of generic transitions then your local big box store.

 Picture frames, inserts, and borders are almost always priced per job.
 Some installers have a standard rate for patterns, but many will want to see the layout and material and will quote them by the job as well.